jadehaus/jadehaus/README.md

 **Bachelor of Science**
 (Expected Graduation: Feb 2023)
 Korea Advanced Institute of Science and Technology
 Dept. of Mathematical Sciences & Dept. of Industrial and System Engineering
-Research Intern at Fundamental Research Lab, LG AI Research (2022.08. ~ current)

 ------------